SmalsResearch/bePelias/README.md

 Let now consider the build bloc "struct_or_unstruct(street_name, house_number, post_code, post_name)".

 This will first call the structured version of Pelias.
 We receive then a "features list".
-We first apply "check_postcode" to remove any result with a "wrong" postal code.
+We first apply "filter_postcode" to remove any result with a "wrong" postal code.
 Then, if any feature in the remaining features list is "is_building", we return the (filtered) features list.

 Otherwise, we call the unstructured version of Pelias with the text "street_name, house_number, post_code post_name".